CyVerse-learning-materials/learning-materials-home/docs/ds/icommands.md

 **Ubuntu 18.04:**

-After configurating the repository, use `apt` to install the iCommands package `irods-icommands`.
+Configure the repository and use `apt` to install the iCommands package `irods-icommands`.

 ``` bash
 wget -qO - https://packages.irods.org/irods-signing-key.asc \